reymon359/how-to-live/advices/Begin with the end in mind/index.md

 ---
 name: 'Begin with the end in mind'
-Categories: ['Goals', 'Fulfillment', 'Planning', 'Refactor', 'Future']
+Categories: ['Goals', 'Decisions', 'Fulfillment', 'Planning', 'Refactor', 'Future']
 ---
 # Begin with the end in mind